 Our services help the person commit to their recovery and future.
 They include physical and emotional support.
 The patient’s solutions come through individual and group therapy sessions, regular visits with licensed therapists and psychiatrists, and medication checks and stabilization.

 Call it their integrated roadmap for the road to sustained recovery.
-Continued Care treatment at Integro deals with the alcohol use and substance use.
+Further treatment at Integro deals with the alcohol use and substance use.
 Equally important, we treat the patient’s underlying issues.
 All with the comfort and convenience of one familiar team, in one setting they already know to be safe.

 It’s okay to be scared about detox.
 Just don’t let it scare you away.
-Let us give you the urgent help, and added hope you need.
+Let us give you the urgent help and added hope you need.

 Call Integro now (602) 535-8200.